 You can always decorate the denim Christmas tree to give it a more festive feel.
 Or leave the trees “aux naturalle” and have the trees as a year-round decoration.

-These DIY Christmas trees are made in a very similar way as the felt Christmas tree I made last year.
-Like with those trees these denim ones are made from all upcycled materials that you are likely to have to hand.
+These DIY Christmas trees are made in a very similar way to the felt Christmas tree I made last year.
+Like with those trees, these denim ones are made from all upcycled materials you will likely have to hand in.
 Or they should be easy to get hold of.

-To decorate the trees you can just use some pom-pom trim.
-Or keeping with the reuse, repurpose theme, make a tiny felt chain garland out of wool sweater scraps.
+To decorate the trees, you can use some pom-pom trim.
+Or, keeping with the reuse, repurpose theme, make a tiny felt chain garland out of wool sweater scraps.

 This is a simple no-sew denim upcycle that uses old jeans seams.